No Weighted-Regret Learning in Adversarial Bandits with Delays: Introduction

-The works \citet{thune2019nonstochastic,zimmert2019optimal,gyorgy2020adapting,Bistritz2019} all study the multi-armed bandit problem, while this paper also studies the convex bandit optimization case, using the FKM algorithm under delayed feedback.
-Moreover, \citet{thune2019nonstochastic,zimmert2019optimal,gyorgy2020adapting} only studied the single-agent problem while we are mainly motivated by the multi-agent problem, proving convergence to the set of CCE under delayed feedback.
+The works \citet{thune2019nonstochastic,zimmert2019optimal,gyorgy2020adapting,Bistritz2019} all study multi-armed bandits, while this paper also studies convex bandit optimization, using the FKM algorithm under delayed feedback.
+Moreover, \citet{thune2019nonstochastic,zimmert2019optimal,gyorgy2020adapting} only studied the single-agent problem while we are mainly motivated by the multi-agent problem, proving convergence of the expected weighted ergodic distribution to the set of CCE under delayed feedback.
 Our emphasis on the multi-agent case leads to two technical differences even in our single-agent results.
 First, we prove regret bounds also against an adaptive adversary that can choose the cost function in response to the players' past actions.
 This distinction between an oblivious and adaptive adversary is necessary to show convergence to the set of CCE.
-Additionally, our single-agent results are formulated using the ``discounted-regret'', which weights the costs of different turns according to the step size sequence.
+Additionally, our single-agent results are formulated using the ``weighted-regret'', which weights the costs of different turns according to a given weight sequence.
 Even for the EXP3 analysis, this formulation leads to several subtleties that did not arise in \citet{thune2019nonstochastic,zimmert2019optimal,gyorgy2020adapting} (e.g., in Lemma \ref{Counting Delays Lemma} and Lemma \ref{Multiplicative Lemma}).
-Last but not least, this paper provides a novel doubling trick that can deal with an unknown sum of delays in addition to the unknown horizon that the standard doubling trick addresses.
+Last but not least, this paper provides a novel doubling trick that can deal with an unknown sum of delays in addition to the unknown horizon.
 Our novel doubling trick can be applied to any online learning algorithm under delayed feedback, beyond the case of adversarial bandits.
 For example, the preliminary version of this doubling trick was employed in \cite{lancewicki2020learning} that proposed novel learning algorithms for delayed feedback in adversarial Markov decision processes.